Japanese pottery and porcelain: Heisei period to present

 British artist Lucie Rie (1902–1995) was influenced by Japanese pottery and Bernard Leach, and was also appreciated in Japan with a number of exhibitions.
 British artist Edmund de Waal (b.
 1964) studied Leach and spent a number of years in Japan studying mingei style.
-Brother Thomas Bezanson from Canada was influenced by it.
+Thomas Bezanson from Canada was influenced by it.

-In contrast, by the end of the 1980s, many master potters no longer worked at major or ancient kilns but were making classic wares in various parts of Japan.
+In contrast, by the end of the 1980s, many studio potters no longer worked at major or ancient kilns but were making classic wares in various parts of Japan.
 In Tokyo, a notable example is Tsuji Seimei, who brought his clay from Shiga but potted in the Tokyo area.
 A number of artists were engaged in reconstructing Chinese styles of decoration or glazes, especially the blue-green celadon and the watery-green qingbai.
 One of the most beloved Chinese glazes in Japan is the chocolate-brown tenmoku glaze that covered the peasant tea bowls brought back from southern Song China (in the twelfth and thirteenth centuries) by Zen monks.
 For their Japanese users, these chocolate-brown wares embodied the Zen aesthetic of wabi (rustic simplicity).
-In the United States, a notable example of the use of tenmoku glazes may be found in the innovative crystalline pots thrown by Japanese-born artist Hideaki Miyamura.
+In the United States, an example of the use of tenmoku glazes are pots thrown by Japanese-born artist Hideaki Miyamura.

-Clay
+Raw materials

-Clay is chosen largely based on local materials available.
-There is an abundance of most basic types of clay in Japan.
-Due to naturally occurring kaolin deposits, many porcelain clays are found in Kyushu.
-Kilns were traditionally built at the sites of clay deposits, and most potters still use local clays, having developed a range of glazes and decoration techniques especially suited to that clay.
-The pottery clays found in the Japanese archipelago range from fusible earthenwares to refractory kaolins.
+Raw materials are chosen largely based on local availability.
+There is an abundance of many basic in Japan.
+Due to naturally occurring kaolin deposits, many clays are found in Kyushu.
+Kilns were traditionally built at the sites of clay deposits, and most studio potters still use local clays, having developed a range of glazes and decoration techniques especially suited to that clay.
+Raw materials found in the Japanese archipelago range from those suitable for earthenwares to more refractory kaolins.
 From the Jōmon period to the Yayoi period, Japanese potters relied on high plastic iron-bearing shale and alluvial clays.
 Organic materials appear in much of the early Jōmon period work, but sand or crushed stone predominates thereafter.

 Further refinements came about under the Chinese influence in the 8th and 9th centuries AD, when creators of Nara three-color wares and Heian ash glazed wares sought out white, refractory clays and enhanced their fineness through levigation.
-In Kyoto, where demand makes it both practical and profitable, the clay is crushed, blunged (made into slip), and filtered commercially.